verekia/js-stack-from-scratch/README.md

 Welcome to my modern JavaScript stack tutorial: **JavaScript Stack from Scratch**.

+> ⚠️️ A major update of the tutorial will be available before the end of February.
+I would recommend waiting a bit!
+[Read more](https://github.com/verekia/js-stack-from-scratch/issues/133).

 This is a minimalistic and straight-to-the-point guide to assembling a JavaScript stack.
 It requires some general programming knowledge, and JavaScript basics. **It focuses on wiring tools together** and giving you the **simplest possible example** for each tool.
 You can see this tutorial as *a way to write your own boilerplate from scratch*.

 You don't need to use this entire stack if you build a simple web page with a few JS interactions of course (a combination of Browserify/Webpack + Babel + jQuery is enough to be able to write ES6 code in different files with CLI compilation), but if you want to build a web app that scales, and need help setting things up, this tutorial will work great for you.